yogmel/advanced-javascript/README.md

 window.moo = 'two';
 ```

-Local or function variable only exists within the function it was declared.
+Local, block or function scope variables only exist within the scope they were declared.

 ```javascript
 function moo() {